yixuan/spectra/doxygen/Overview.md

 In the shift-and-invert mode, selection rules are applied to \f$1/(\lambda-\sigma)\f$ rather than \f$\lambda\f$, where \f$\lambda\f$ are eigenvalues of \f$A\f$.
 To use this mode, users need to define the shift-solve matrix operation.
-See the documentation of SymEigsShiftSolver for details.
+See the documentation of Spectra::SymEigsShiftSolver for details.

 ## License